-Our SENDCO has just completed the NASENCO Award - a national award required for all SENDCOs to achieve within three years of taking up the post.
-Mrs Diane Goodwin is our trained ELSA (emotional literacy support assistant) and has designated ELSA time to deliver group interventions to develop children's self-esteem and peer relationships.
-Our SENDCO and ELSA meet to discuss individual pupils requiring support.
-Mrs Gemma Houchen will be undertaking this training during this academic year.
+Our SENDCO has completed the NASENCO Award - a national award required for all SENDCOs to achieve within three years of taking up the post.
+Mrs Diane Goodwin and Mrs Gemma Houchen are our trained ELSAs (emotional literacy support assistants) and have designated ELSA time to deliver group interventions to develop children's self-esteem and peer relationships.
+Our SENDCO and ELSAs meet to discuss individual pupils requiring support.

 Regular training for all staff is implemented.
-This training is delivered by the SENDCO or specialist staff and this year will include: Autism Awareness, supporting pupils with Tourettes, IDL software training, Precision Teaching refresher.
+This training is delivered by the SENDCO or specialist staff and this year will include: Precision Teaching, Autism Awareness, and IDL software training.
 All staff have access to a bank of resources which provide instant training materials and resources to help support the range of needs shown by our pupils.